JesseTNRoberts/JesseTNRoberts.github.io/_pages/about.md

 ------
 Here you'll find papers, work in progress, and whatever I'm up to (usually running/climbing, reading, and writing).

 I think of goals like completing a thru hike.
-To reach an objective, you need to minimize "zero days".
+To reach an objective, you need to minimize _zero days_.
 To do that I track daily progress and below there a set of widgets that show my progress.

 Additionally, I like to keep an ongoing research journal (in the nav bar).
 It's where ideas take form and I reflect on my own curiousities, questions, and philosophical musings.
 Some of these go on to be successful research, many don't.